matushorvath/xzintbit/doc/Language.md

 Programs are case sensitive.
 The assembler expects Unix-like line ends (character 10).
 Comments start with `#` and continue to the end of the line.
 Numbers are decimal.
-Maximum identifier length is 45 characters.
-Maximum string length is 49 characters.

 Since there is no way to detect end of input file from Intcode, each program must end with a line like this:
 ```asm